Productions coming up this year, including new writing, UK premieres and reimagined classics.

 A co-production with Theatr Clwyd

-Theatr Clwyd’s Artistic Director Tamara Harvey directs Laura Wade’s NT and Theatr Clwyd debut, a new comedy with cast which includes Katherine Parkinson.
-Anna Fleischle designs.
-It will open at Theatr Clwyd in June.
+Theatr Clwyd’s Artistic Director Tamara Harvey directs Laura Wade’s new comedy with cast which includes Katherine Parkinson.
+Opening at Theatr Clwyd in June.

 Public Acts: a nationwide initiative to create extraordinary acts of theatre and community.
 The programme builds on our experience of creating the award-winning ‘we’re here because we’re here’ with volunteer performers and theatres across the UK.